One of the most frequently asked questions by new business owners is – how are limited companies taxed?

 3. National Insurance (NI)

-National Insurance Contributions (NICs) are payable on employees’ salaries (not dividend income).
-They are collected by the employer and paid to HMRC monthly or quarterly.
+National Insurance Contributions (NICs) are paid on employees’ salaries (not dividend income).

 Both employers and employees pay Class 1 NICs on income above the current thresholds.